composableforce/MuleSoft-IDP-Universal-REST-Smart-Connector/README.md

   **MuleSoft IDP Universal 🌐 REST Smart Connector 🔌**

-  When [Integrating IDP with Anypoint Studio](https://docs.mulesoft.com/idp/integrating-idp-with-anypoint-studio), it's important to consider a few potential challenges, which the MuleSoft IDP Universal 🌐 REST Connector 🔌 is designed to mitigate:
+  When [Integrating IDP with Anypoint Studio](https://docs.mulesoft.com/idp/integrating-idp-with-anypoint-studio), it's important to consider a few potential challenges, which the MuleSoft IDP Universal 🌐 REST Smart Connector 🔌 is designed to mitigate:

   *📍 Connector Sprawl:*